-Jeff works on developing understanding and modelling of the key physical mechanisms in seasonal and decadal prediction.
+Jeff works on developing understanding and modelling of the key physical mechanisms in monthly to decadal prediction.

-Jeff leads a team of scientists to develop better seasonal and decadal predictions through scientific understanding of the mechanisms of climate variability.
+Jeff leads a team of scientists to develop better monthly to decadal predictions through scientific understanding of the mechanisms of climate variability.
 This understanding comes from the published literature and our own original research.
-Current research topics include investigating the mechanisms by which solar variability influences Northern Hemisphere winter atmospheric circulation and the role of soil moisture in modifying seasonal drought forecasts, amongst others.
+Current research topics include investigating the mechanisms by which the stratosphere influences Northern Hemisphere winter atmospheric circulation and the potential for making seasonal drought forecasts, amongst others.

-Jeff has a personal interest in comparing model simulations of North Atlantic Ocean variability.
-This is aimed at understanding why there is a range of timescales and mechanisms in models, and might lead to the ability to robustly simulate the Atlantic Multidecadal Oscillation (AMO) - a major mode of variability of the climate system.
+Jeff has a personal interest in North Atlantic Ocean variability.
+Furthering understanding of the model mechanisms that lead to such variability on a range of timescales will help improve the model simulations of the Atlantic Multidecadal Oscillation (AMO) - a major mode of variability in the climate system.

 Jeff became leader of the Climate Variability Modelling team in 2009 after a number of years as a climate variability research scientist.
 Jeff has over 20 years' experience in atmospheric physics and climate science.
 His scientific contributions include studies of Atlantic multidecadal climate variability, influences of the stratosphere, solar cycle, volcanoes, the QBO and the tropics on the North Atlantic Oscillation, European summer variability, predictibility of ensemble prediction systems from sub-seasonal to decadal timescales, and global influences on extreme UK seasons.

 Jeff is author of more than 50 articles published in high quality peer-reviewed journals.